Kiwi International Air Lines

 Kiwi International Air Lines was a Part 121 American airline that operated from September 21, 1992 to March 24, 1999.
-It had its headquarters in the Hemisphere Center in Newark, New Jersey adjacent to Newark Liberty International Airport.
+It had its headquarters in the Hemisphere Center in Newark, New Jersey adjacent to Newark International Airport, now Newark Liberty International Airport.

 Kiwi International Air Lines was founded by a group of Eastern Air Lines pilots in a plan to re-employ former Eastern pilots, flight attendants, managers, and other contract and non-contract employees who had lost their jobs when Eastern Air Lines went into bankruptcy in 1989.
 The former airline pilots originally formed a group and called themselves Kiwis because they were no longer flying, just like the flightless Kiwi birds.
+The airline operated a fleet of Boeing 727-200 and McDonnell Douglas DC-9 aircraft.
 In its brief history, the airline flew 8 million passengers without incident.

 History

 Promotional button for Kiwi International Airlines, circa 1994.
 Diameter 54mm.

 Originally, the intent of the Kiwi Founders (known as the Kiwi Acquisition Group) was to purchase the Pan Am Shuttle (which flew exclusively between New York LaGuardia, Boston Logan, and Washington National) out of the Pan Am bankruptcy.
 The group presented a Kelso and Company-backed $100 million offer to Pan Am for the Shuttle.
 Its offer was rejected in favor of Delta Air Lines offer for Pan Am including its shuttle operation.
 With advice from the United States Department of Transportation and the Federal Aviation Administration, the Kiwi Acquisition Group decided to start a new airline from scratch rather than buy a failing carrier.
 To do this, the Kiwi Acquisition Group raised approximately $2 million from a group of 40 out-of-work, primarily Newark-based Eastern Air Lines pilots.
 Each pilot invested $50,000 with a promise of employment as a captain in any new airline the Kiwi Acquisition Group was able to certify - preferably based out of Newark International Airport.
 When it came time to name the new airline, the Kiwi Acquisition Group decided to keep Kiwi in the name of their new airline.

 Kiwi flew its first revenue flights on September 21, 1992, using two refurbished Boeing 727-200s from Lufthansa on routes between Newark and Atlanta, Chicago and Orlando.
 Kiwi offered gourmet meals and expanded legroom with a 36-inch pitch in their airplanes.
 At start-up, ownership of KIWI was divided among Kiwi's founders and certain of its employees.
 According to the DOT (Docket #48056 July 1992) at Start-Up, Founders and brothers Dr. Codie Bell and David Bell owned approximately 47% of the airline's stock.
 The remainder of Kiwi's stock was spread among a number of other individuals.

 In his 2005 book Competition Demystified: A Radically Simplified Approach to Business Strategy Columbia Professor Bruce Greenwald described Kiwi's initial winning operating strategy as: